youssefGirgeis/My-Reads/README.md

 #### getAll

--Returns a Promise which resolves to a JSON object containing a collection of book objects.
+- Returns a Promise which resolves to a JSON object containing a collection of book objects.
--This collection represents the books currently in the bookshelves in your app.
+- This collection represents the books currently in the bookshelves in your app.

 #### update

--update(book, shelf)
+- update(book, shelf)
--book: <Object> containing at minimum an id attribute
+- book: <Object> containing at minimum an id attribute
--shelf: <String> contains one of ["wantToRead", "currentlyReading", "read"] -Returns a Promise which resolves to a JSON object containing the response data of the POST request
+- shelf: <String> contains one of ["wantToRead", "currentlyReading", "read"]
+- Returns a Promise which resolves to a JSON object containing the response data of the POST request

 #### search

--search(query) query: <String>
+- search(query) query: <String>
--Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects -These books do not know which shelf they are on.
+- Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects
+- These books do not know which shelf they are on.
 They are raw results only.
 You'll need to make sure that books have the correct state while on the search page.

 ## Search Limitation